Pediatric Pathology Fellowship

 Not every conference is required.
 Participation by the fellow will depend upon the nature of the conference.
 It is generally expected that the fellow will present any case that he or she has signed out, including autopsies and surgical cases, with full responsibility for demonstrating the morphologic findings and adding correlative comments.

-The fellow will receive written evaluations at three-month intervals based upon feedback from the various attending faculties with whom the fellow has interacted and from personal observations of the Director.
+The fellow will receive written evaluations at three-month intervals based upon feedback from the various attending faculties with whom the fellow has interacted and from personal observations of the Fellowship Program Director.
 This evaluation will be reviewed personally with the fellow by the Program Director and retained in the fellow’s permanent record.
 Fellows will take the ASCP Pediatric In-Service Examination (PISE) in the fall and again in the spring.

 - Sarah Johnson-Welch, M.D.